paduagroup/pol_openmm/run-openmm.md

         polxml

     This  creates files `field-p.xml` and `config-p.pdb` with Drude particles added after each core and the necessary force field terms.
-These files should run with OpenMM 7.5.
+These files should run with OpenMM.

 3. Scale the LJ potentials, for which fragment molecular files are required (in this example the additional `meoh.zmat` for the fragments of ethyleneglycol).
 A `fragment.inp` file specifying which atoms belong to which fragments needs to be prepared.
 The identification is by atom name: